VIP Adjunct Orientation

 - Registration – intent to drop a course or leave university

 When opening a case in Retention Alert, indicate the issue type as noted above, provide a summary and even list details about a particular student.
 Once you click Submit, your student’s case will automatically be assigned a case number and will go to the SSA assigned to that student.
 The SSA will get an email notification that a Retention Alert case has been submitted and can start working immediately on the case.

 Retention Alert training is available upon request, please contact Sarah Roche, Registrar, at email@example.com.

 Please note: While Retention Alert is considered advising notes and is not available at student request, any information in Retention Alert is admissible in court should a student bring suit against the university.

 At Eastern University we believe that a safe campus is your right – and your responsibility.
 Click here to read the policies and procedures designed with your safety in mind.
 Please note two items in particular.

 Adjunct faculty should sign up for Eastern’s Emergency Messaging system.
 Should an emergency occur on any Eastern University campus or site, a text message or email will be sent to registered community members with the location, the problem, and what to do to stay safe.
 The message will be brief and to the point.

 Apply for Parking Permit

 Only adjunct faculty who teach at St. Davids' campus are required to display a parking permit.
-Go to the Public Safety webpage and click on the link “Parking Permit - for Faculty, Staff and Administration” to download the application.
-Return the completed form to the Service Stop, located on the second floor of Walton Hall.
+Go to the Public Safety webpage and click on the link “Parking Permit - for Faculty, Staff and Administration.”
+Complete the online form to apply.
 Questions may be directed to firstname.lastname@example.org

 Faculty Training & Development